jan-law/terraform-install-opni/README.md

 To upgrade Opni, change the "version" number of your upstream opni installation, eg "0.9.2" to "0.10.0" and run `terraform apply`

 #### Install Opni Agent
-1. Go to the `opni-agent` directory in this repository
+1. Go to the `terraform-install-opni/opni-agent` directory in this repository: `cd ../opni-agent`
 2. Fill out the `values.yaml` file in this repo for the agent configuration.
 Refer to the Opni documentation for more info.
 3. Using the same steps as above, set the `config_path` to your *downstream* cluster kubeconfig path, eg
 ```export KUBECONFIG=~/.kube/downstream-config```